-Revenue disaggregation by business segments has been included in segment information (Refer to Note 2.23).
+Revenue disaggregation by business segments has been included in segment information (Refer note 2.15).
 The table below presents disaggregated revenues from contracts with customers by geography and contract type.
 The Group believes that this disaggregation best depicts how the nature, amount, timing and uncertainty of revenues and cash flows are affected by industry, market and other economic factors.

-For the three months and nine months ended December 31, 2025 and December 31, 2024:
+For the three months and nine months ended December 31, 2025 and December 31, 2024